import math

 def _get_entry_exit_coordinates(self, coordinate, angle):

-get the coordinates where the beam enters and leaves the circle for a given angle and grid point
+"""Get the coordinates where the beam enters and leaves the

-it is calculated in the following way:
+It is calculated in the following way:

-For the entry coordinate, the y-component will be the y of the grid point and the x-component will be minus
+the y-component will be the y of the grid point

 the value of x on the circle at the height of this y.